-Turnover Increases 26% in the First Half of 2021
+TURNOVER INCREASES 26% IN THE FIRST HALF OF 2021

 On a like-for-like basis, AKWEL continues to outperform its benchmark markets in its two main regions of operation, in Europe and North America.

-In view of the tensions observed with raw materials and electronic components, which some manufacturers see as continuing over the coming months, visibility remains particularly poor for the whole international automotive industry in 2021.
-AKWEL confirms that it is expecting to see activity increasing over the year underway, in view of the favourable base effect for 2020, but remaining below that of the year 2019, before the arrival of the pandemic.
+In view of the tensions observed with raw materials and electronic components, visibility remains particularly poor for the whole international automotive industry in 2021.
+AKWEL confirms that it is expecting to see activity increasing over the year underway, in view of the favourable base effect for 2020, but remaining below that of the year 2019.

 |